What is Maze Ransomware?

 2. Manage users and their privileges

-The potential impact of a successful ransomware attack against your company can be minimised by good account management, based on the principle of least privileges and the zero trust model.
+The potential impact of a successful ransomware attack against your company can be minimized by good account management, based on the principle of least privileges and the zero trust model.
 If you want to automate the process, you can try our Privileged Access Management tool.
-Thor AdminPrivilege™ will help your system admins to approve or deny user requests from anywhere or set up an automated flow from the centralised dashboard, and all the activity will be logged for a full audit trail, so it will be crystal clear who did what and when.
-System admins waste 30% of their time manually managing user
+Heimdal™ Privileged Access Management will help your system admins to approve or deny user requests from anywhere or set up an automated flow from the centralized dashboard, and all the activity will be logged for a full audit trail, so it will be crystal clear who did what and when.

 Heimdal™ Privileged Access